mivp-agent/moos-ivp-agent/examples/QTable/README.md

 ## Debugging

 ### Debugging the simulation while training
-The best way to begin debugging the simulation is to run a `uMAC` session on the compiles shorside moos file after running the `./train.sh` script (while the simulation is running).
+The best way to begin debugging the simulation is to run a `uMAC` session on the compiled shoreside moos file after running the `./train.sh` script (while the simulation is running).

 ```
 uMAC mission/shoreside/targ_shoreside.moos
 ```

-**NOTE:** you might have to wait a short amout of time for shoreside to get a message from the vehicles
+**NOTE:** you might have to wait a short amount of time for shoreside to get a message from the vehicles.